I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 The mournful "From Once Was" has a darker Queensryche feel, and the frenzied speed metal of "Self Monger" has one of my favorite lyrics on the album - "What do you win if you gain the world and you lose your own soul?"

 A cover of Daniel Amos' "Horrendous Disc" (from the 1981 album of the same name) is a theatrical, piano-tinged epic, with gang choruses and harmonic point/counterpoint vocals similar to progressive/power metal bands like Savatage.
 "Lord of Dreams" is another heads-down crunchy metal track and the atmospheric "Ramming Speed" shows hints of Iron Maiden.

 On the utterly frenzied, four-on-the-floor "Entombed," Deliverance throws their "old" fans a bone, recapturing their old-school "thrash" sound, complete with a mosh part in the mid-section.
 The album closes out with a "remix" of 1990's classic "Weapons of Our Warfare," which honestly doesn't sound that different from the original aside from some effects on Brown's vocals, so I guess it was tacked on simply to pad the album out to 10 tracks. .

 Deliverance's gamble paid off; Stay of Execution was the band's first album to crack Billboard magazine, debuting at # 23 on their Contemporary Christian Music (CCM) chart alongside luminaries like D.C.
 Talk, Amy Grant, and Carman!

-It may have taken Stay of Execution a while to grow on me, but nowadays I listen to it just as much their early catalog.
+Nowadays I listen to Stay of Execution just as much their early catalog.
 It's one of those rare albums that has actually gotten better with age.

 © 2020 Keith Abt